alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

 		NoMethodError: undefined method `title' for nil:NilClass
 {% endhighlight %}

-This is because there parent record no longer exists but the foreign key still references the parent object.
+The cause of the error is the parent record no longer exists but the foreign key still references the parent object.

-I think it is an oversight that this is not configured by default to be the most common option “dependent: :destroy”.
-As Rails ethos is convention over configuration.
+To stop this from happening you can use the dependent option with has many and has one.
+Dependent simply tells destroy what to do with child records.
 The available dependent options are as follows:

 # Destroy

-This is the option that most Rails app use as it covers the expected outcome, if you delete a post for example you probably want to delete the comments for example.
+The destroy option is the most common in a Rails app as it is the most likely scenario.
+When you delete a post you probably want to remove the comments as well.

 {% highlight ruby %}
 class Post < ActiveRecord::Base